Philosophy and Ethics and Psychology

 Opportunities

-We have excellent links with third sector organisations, working with environmental and educational charities, as well as others.
-These links support your study, as we’ll explore how religious, philosophical and ethical perspectives can be applied to current issues.
+We have excellent links with third sector organisations, including environmental and educational charities.
+These links will support your studies, as we’ll explore how religious, philosophical and ethical perspectives can be applied to current issues.

 - The police service